2024 LCA CONFERENCE CALL FOR PROGRAMS

 - Once your proposal is accepted you will receive a draft of the program by email.
-This is done so hat you may check the information and make any connections before the program is uploaded to the website and the APP.
+This is done so that you may check the information and make any corrections before the program is uploaded to the website and the APP.

 The Professional Development Committee has provided a proposal outline that details everything that needs to be submitted.
 They suggest that you create a document with this information for yourself prior to entering it in the form so that you already have everything thought through and prepared.
 Please note the deadline of March 15, 2024.

 The LPC Board recognizes the work that a presenter puts into the preparation of a session.
 For that reason, presenters seeking credit from the LPC board may get credit for the original presentation at a rate of 5 clock hours per one hour presentation for renewal of the licensed professional counselor license.
 (For a session for which 1.0 CE clock hours are awarded, the presenter will receive 5.0 CE clock hours.)